Inzhenerka/docs.getdbt.tech/website/docs/docs/fusion/fusion-readiness.md

 Your project may implement features that <Constant name="fusion" /> currently [limits](/docs/fusion/supported-features#limitations) or doesn't support.

 - [ ] Remove unnecessary features from your project to make it <Constant name="fusion" /> compatible.
 - [ ] Monitor progress for critical features, knowing we are working to bring them to <Constant name="fusion" />.
-You can monitor their progress using the linked issues.
+You can monitor their progress using the issues linked in the [limitations table](/docs/fusion/supported-features#limitations).

 ### 5. Review jobs configured in the dbt platform